What is physical activity and sedentary behaviour?

 Why is sedentary behaviour important?

 Sedentary behaviour is recognised as an independent risk factor for ill-health (which means regardless of someone’s physical activity levels, high levels of sedentary behaviour could increase their health risk).
-The 2011 Chief Medical Officers’ guidelines2 therefore recommend all ages (children and adults) should minimise the amount of time spent sedentary.
+The 2011 Chief Medical Officers’ guidelines2 therefore recommend all ages (children and adults) should minimise the amount of time spent being sedentary.

 Sedentary behaviour - considerations for young children